 16. Stops a Toothache

-I’ve heard of people placing a clove on a sore tooth or gum and it helps to stop the pain until you can seek out dental treatment.
+One of the many useful uses for eggshells is using it to stop a toothache.
+I’ve heard of people placing a clove on a sore tooth or gum and it helps to stop the pain until you can seek out the dental treatment.

 17. Hunting Bait

-I don’t mean that you should lay out egg shells and expect to draw big game like deer or bears.
-But don’t you think that wild birds love egg shells as much as your chickens?
+I don’t mean that you should layout eggshells and expect to draw big game like deer or bears.
+However, don’t you think that wild birds love eggshells as much as your chickens?

 Well, they do.
-So when you decide to go duck hunting, try to lay out some egg shells and see if it helps attract them to your hunting area.
+When you decide to go duck hunting, try to layout some eggshells and see if it helps attract them to your hunting area.

 18. Face Mask